-I think my wife was surprised at how much she liked it, although we still plan to try out one other car camping tent this year.
+I think we were surprised at how much we liked it, although we still plan to try out one other car camping tent this year.

 The King Pine tent has a heavy-duty urethane bathtub floor with taped seams to provide plenty of weather protection.
 There are large pockets sewn into the corners of the tent so you can get delicate items off the floor like your glasses or iPad, and there’s plenty of interior light from the lightly colored fabric used in the inner tent and outer rain fly.